axaysd/portfolioagent5/README.md

 - **Weight Summary**: Real-time tracking of total allocation and remaining capacity
 - **Responsive Design**: Works seamlessly on desktop and mobile devices

+🏢 Context

+This prototype was developed as part of a consulting engagement exploring how agentic systems could automate model portfolio onboarding for investment teams.
+It demonstrates multi step workflow orchestration, portfolio state validation, and natural language driven asset classification.

 ## 🚀 Quick Start

 ### Prerequisites